MicroscopyGuy/8TileGame/README.md

 #### Other algorithms, for context:
 Plenty of other algorithms for this exist, and have varying approaches.
 Depth first search is more or less the opposite, and if used in the same example above, would repeatedly tunnel straight-down until it found oil, or couldn't search anymore.
-This might be faster, it would not guarantee the shallowest oil.
+This might be faster, but it would not guarantee the shallowest oil.

 A* is similar to breadth first search, except it prioritizes where to look next by the addition of a heuristic, or hint.